joshanatalio/DishDeckMenuTitleScreen/README.md

 For more information feel free to email me at: josh@anatalio.net.

 We do not own any of the restuarant logos, menu items, or trademark names.
-All these things are owneed by their repsecive restaurants.
+All these things are owned by their repsecive restaurants.